kean/Nuke/README.md

 ### Data Loading and Caching

 A `DataLoader` class uses [`URLSession`](https://developer.apple.com/reference/foundation/nsurlsession) to load image data.
-The data is cached on disk using [`URLCache`](https://developer.apple.com/reference/foundation/urlcache), which by default is initialized with memory capacity of 0 MB (we only store processed images in memory) and disk capacity of 150 MB.
+The data is cached on disk using [`URLCache`](https://developer.apple.com/reference/foundation/urlcache), which by default is initialized with memory capacity of 0 MB (only stores processed images in memory) and disk capacity of 150 MB.

 > See [Image Caching Guide](https://kean.github.io/post/image-caching) to learn more about HTTP cache.